microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Combat

-Roll d20 + DEX bonus for **initiative** order.
+Roll d20 + DEX bonus for **initiative** order (ties are settled with a re-roll).
 Everyone can move and do one action each turn (attack, cast a spell, move again, speak with someone, etc.).

 Melee attack bonus = STR bonus + Level